AnswerDotAI/fh-deploy/droplet/README.md

 # Deploying a fastHTML Web App on a DigitalOcean Droplet

 This guide details the process of setting up a $4/month Ubuntu Virtual Machine (Droplet) on DigitalOcean to host a fastHTML web application.
-It leverages the DigitalOcean API to streamline the creation and configuration of SSH keys and the Droplet.
+It leverages the DigitalOcean API to streamline the creation and configuration of SSH keys and the Droplet itself.

 ### References
 - [How to Create a Droplet](https://docs.digitalocean.com/products/droplets/how-to/create/)